Studio73/odooconnector/README.md

 - unlink

 *Browse isn't implemented and you shouldn't use it, is too slow!<br/>
-With "search", "read" or "search_read" you can do all that you need.*
+With "call", "search", "read" or "search_read" you can do all that you need.*

 Roadmap
 -------